JustJoostNL/LoadAllWorlds/README.md

  If you have a problem you can report it [Here](https://github.com/koningcool/LoadAllWorlds/issues/new)

+ Or join our [Discord](https://discord.gg/JT3jpCz) to report a problem

 ![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/koningcool/LoadAllWorlds.svg)

 # Ideas

 If you have nice ideas, Create your own code and then you can create a pull request [Here](https://github.com/koningcool/LoadAllWorlds/pulls)

+Or join our [Discord](https://discord.gg/JT3jpCz) to tell your ideas!

 # Commands